starfunkel/Starfunkels-Chainsaw-Repo/scripts/README.md

 ### Convert-Chainsaw_txt_to_csv.ps1

-The `Convert-Chainsaw_txt_to_csv.ps1` script file is an easy to use first impression script to quickly optain a csv file with artefact infoamtion.
+The `Convert-Chainsaw_txt_to_csv.ps1` script file is an easy to use first impression script to quickly optain a csv file with artefact information.

 For example use:
 ```Powershell